-The aptitude test is normally conducted in Mumbai, Delhi, Bangalore, Kolkata, Chennai, Pune, Hyderabad, Dubai, Singapore and Sydney (subject to change).
-For the January 2015 intake, SPJAT will be held in September, October and November, 2014.
-Full details will be posted on the website closer to the test dates.
+The aptitude test is normally conducted in Mumbai, Delhi, Bangalore, Kolkata, Chennai, Kochi, Pune, Hyderabad, Dubai, Singapore and Sydney (subject to change).
+For the January 2017 intake, our schedule for SPJAT is given on http://www.spjain.org/gmba/admission-schedule.aspx

 What is the duration of the student visas for Dubai, Singapore and Sydney?

 Visas are valid for one year from the date of entry in the country, or until the expiration of the program, whichever is earlier.